gocept/gocept.versions/src/gocept/versions/README.txt

 Got customversions 0.1.
 Setting versions from  customversions:versions.cfg Installing install-foo.
-Getting distribution for 'foo-package==17.5'. zip_safe flag not set; analyzing archive contents...
+Getting distribution for 'Foo-Package==17.5'. zip_safe flag not set; analyzing archive contents...
 Couldn't find index page for 'zc.recipe.egg' (maybe misspelled?)
-Couldn't find index page for 'foo-package' (maybe misspelled?)
+Couldn't find index page for 'Foo-Package' (maybe misspelled?)
 While:
   Installing install-foo.
-  Getting distribution for 'foo-package==17.5'.
+  Getting distribution for 'Foo-Package==17.5'.
-Error: Couldn't find a distribution for 'foo-package==17.5'.
+Error: Couldn't find a distribution for 'Foo-Package==17.5'.

 It is also possible to pin the version of the version package: